-- The final is found within MLP and is comprised of 30 questions that must be completed within 150 consecutive minutes.
-The final cannot be opened, saved, and returned to at a later time. - You may use two 3x5 index cards with notes front and back, a scientific calculator (no cell phones), and blank scratch paper which will be provided.
-No additional materials are allowed. - The final exam will be taken in the Math Computer Lab (PKH 308) on the UTA campus.
+- The final is found within MLP and is comprised of 30 questions that must be completed within 140 consecutive minutes.
+The final cannot be opened, saved, and returned to at a later time. - You may use two 3x5 index cards with notes front and back, an approved calculator (see list of approved calculators in Materials section), and blank scratch paper which will be provided.
+No additional materials are allowed. - The final exam will be taken in the Math Emporium Computer Lab (PKH 308) on the UTA campus.
 Final exam dates will be announced at least one week prior to final exam week.
 You must have your MavID with you on exam day and will be required to sign in upon entering and exiting the lab. - You may not leave the room during an exam. - There is no partial credit for the final exam. - Use of any unauthorized electronic devices or notes during an exam will result in a grade of ZERO.